 Are you ready to go ice fishing?

 Locate your bait bucket and minnow net.
 If you don’t have a net or plastic scoop, pick one up at the local sporting goods store.
 On sub-zero days, dipping your hands into the bait bucket dozens of times and then exposing them to freezing air isn’t being tough, it’s being foolhardy.
-While at the fishing shop, look over the plastic sleds too, as a high sided plastic toboggan will pull gear easier across snow than a sportsman can backpack and lug it.
+While you’re at the fishing shop, stock up on hooks, non-toxic sinkers and extra line.
+Look over the plastic sleds too, as a high-sided plastic toboggan will pull gear easier across snow than a sportsman can backpack and lug it.

 Look over each tip-up and make sure the reels and drags work smoothly and the tension is set properly.
 Check every flag release mechanism and adjust when necessary.
 Replace any flag that is in disrepair.
 I tend to use larger size flags when attaching new ones and prefer orange or black to red material.
 A touch of silicone or graphite powder on the moving parts of traps will work better in the cold temperatures and freezing water than any oil or grease product.

 Pull each line out and check for wear, nicks or weaknesses from ice edges or fish teeth, or just aging.
 Don’t use monofilament lines more than three years.
 I stretch each line to remove memory curls from being on the reel for several months.
 This helps the line and bait hang straight, especially monofilament.
 On some of my deep water tip ups, I use red fingernail polish or a permanent felt tip marker to make an easily seen mark every 10 feet.
 If fish are hitting at a specific depth I want to be able to return my bait to that exact level quickly and easily.